 Scientists alarmed by 6 right whales deaths in Canada

-Marine scientists are alarmed by the deaths of six endangered North Atlantic right whales in Canadian waters during the past three weeks and say humans must help protect them.
-North Atlantic right whales are among the most endangered large mammals on Earth, with only about 500 still alive.
+In this Thursday June 29, 2017 photo, marine mammal experts examining a dead North Atlantic right whale after it was pulled ashore in Prince Edward Island, Canada, in a bid to determine what killed it and several other whales in recent weeks.
+North Atlantic right whales are among the most endangered large mammals on the planet, with only about 500 of them still alive.

 Add your comments below